Fiddler on the Roof (film): Plot

-In 1905, Tevye, a poor Jewish milkman living in the Ukrainian village of Anatevka, a typical shtetl in the Pale of Settlement of Imperial Russia, compares the lives of the Jews of Anatevka to a fiddler on the roof, using tradition to "scratch out a pleasant, simple tune" without breaking their necks.
+The film takes place in 1905, in the fictional village of Anatevka, a typical shtetl somewhere in Ukraine, part of the Pale of Settlement in Imperial Russia.
+Tevye is Anatevka's poor Jewish milkman; he and his bossy, sharp-tongued wife Golde have five daughters: Tzeitel, Hodel, Chava, Shprintze and Bielke.
+Tevye compares the lives of the Jews of Anatevka to a "fiddler on the roof", using tradition to "scratch out a pleasant, simple tune" without breaking their necks.